SwathiS2823/SwathiS2823/README.md

 # 💫 About Me:
-I am learning Java<br>I am GEN AI enthusiastic person
+I am  a Java beginner<br>I am a GEN AI enthusiast

 ## 🌐 Socials: